Groumy/Groumy.github.io/_drafts/going-black.md

 I love player facing rolls, because I found it easier on me and I have the impression that it empowers the players.

 There's a difference between getting hit by the BBEG because :
-* I rolled poorly on my dodge attempt
+* The player rolled poorly on my dodge attempt; vs

-vs

-* the GM said so
+* the GM said so (_rolling dice behind the screen dow

 With player facing rolls, there is simply no bullshit, no fudging dice, no GM fiat.